aElchertMux/jwtCreator/README.md

 I got very tired of editing a single script for a single token.
 Using this as a jump off point for ways to make troubleshooting signed assets easier.

+Add the flag (i.e. -h) of whatever type of JWT token you wish to create.
+The default is a VIDEO token.

 ```
 usage: jwtCreator.py [-h] [-v] [-s] [-t] [-g] playbackID